Cape Cod Marathon: Course

 The men's course record is held by Randy Thomas of Medway, Massachusetts: two hours, 17 minutes, 35 seconds (2:17:35) in 1986.
 Thomas was a multiple world and American record holder in distance running events.

 The women's course record is held by Cathy Schiro, now Cathy Schiro-O'Brien, of Dover, New Hampshire: two hours, 37 minutes, six seconds (2:37:06) in 1987.
 Schiro-O'Brien was a marathon runner in the 1992 Summer Olympics.

 Sponsorship

 The Cape Cod Marathon benefits from many sponsors, most of which are local businesses from Cape Cod, Martha's Vineyard, Nantucket, and the greater area.
 Dunkin' Donuts, based in Canton, Massachusetts, has been the titular sponsor in recent runnings.
+The 2025 and 2026 races were sponsored by Shipwrecked, a restaurant in Falmouth Heights.

 Cancellation

 In 2020, the race was canceled due to the COVID-19 pandemic.
 In 2021, it was canceled due to the effects of a nor'easter.